-20 3.3 Illustrative examples
+5 3.3 Illustrative examples

-In this section we show an example to illustrate the method of detection of trends in precipitation data, as people often initially experience droughts as reduced or failed rainy seasons.
-For this purpose, we calculated return periods and risk ratios of recent droughts defined as low-precipitation events on the annual time scale, see Table 4.
-Note that the risk ratios are calculated from CenTrends alone and are not synthesized values based on a multi-model analysis.
-The synthesis of observations with models follows in the part section.
-We choose events based on the Emergency Events Database (EM DAT) - on extensive global database of the occurrence and effects incurred from extreme weather events, and the time series calculated from CenTrends (up to December 2014 only, which excludes the recent droughts of 2015 and 2016/2017).
-For the northern three study regions we choose the year 2009, in which the first rainy season failed (in region WE, where there is only one peak in precipitation, the whole season had slightly lower precipitation amounts).
-For the southern three study regions we choose the year 2005, in which the second rainy season failed.
-Additionally, we also investigate the well-known 2010/2011 drought for the regions NK and SS.
-As this drought occurred over the latter part of 2010 and the first part of 2011 (the second part of 2011 was in fact very wet), we define the annual period of this specific 2010/2011 analysis to be Jul-Jun.
+In this section we show an example to illustrate the method of detection of trends in precipitation data, as drought is often experienced as reduced or failed rainy seasons.
+For this purpose, we calculated return periods and risk ratios of recent droughts defined as low-precipitation events on the annual time scale (see Table 4).
+Note that the risk ratios are calculated from Cen-Trends alone and are not synthesized values based on a multi-model analysis.
+The synthesis of observations with models

+- 10 follows in the next section.
+We chose events based on the Emergency Events Database (EM-DAT) an extensive global database of the occurrence and effects incurred from extreme weather events, and the time series calculated from CenTrends (up to December 2014 only, which excludes the recent droughts of 2015 and 2016/2017).
+For the northern three study regions (WE, EE, and NS) we chose the year 2009, in which the first rainy season failed (in region WE, where there is only one peak in precipitation, the whole season had slightly lower precipitation amounts).
+For the southern three study regions (CK, NK, - 15 and NS) we choose the year 2005, in which the second rainy season failed.
+Additionally, we also investigated the well-known 2010/2011 drought for the regions NK and SS.
+As this drought occurred from late 2010 to early 2011 (the second part of 2011 was in fact very wet), we define the annual period of this specific 2010/2011 analysis to be Jul-Jun.